bioidiap/bob.ip.gabor/doc/guide.rst

    >>> wavelet = bob.ip.gabor.Wavelet(resolution = (128, 128), frequency = (math.pi/2, 0))

-To compute the wavelet transform, an image of the same resolution in frequency domain must be present:
+To compute the wavelet transform, an image of the same resolution in frequency domain must be present.
+To generate an image in frequency domain, one can use the :py:func:`bob.sp.fft` function:

 .. doctest::